tea7010/MyLearning/english/writing.md

 * I didn't know that rib fingers - a part of beef meat is Nakaochi Karubi in Japanese.
 I was really thick part and contains lots of fat.
 I grilled them with charcoal and they were really joucy and tasty.
 I couldn't use all in the pack.
 I am a bit excited to eat the leftover tomorrow.
 *  I didn’t know that rib fingers — a part of beef — are called “Nakaochi Karubi” in Japanese.
 It was a really thick cut with lots of fat.
 I grilled them over charcoal, and they were super juicy and tasty.
 I couldn’t use all of them in one meal, so I’m excited to eat the leftovers tomorrow.

+* Large hard boxes to organize camping gears is necessary for me.
+I used to use cheap smaller boxes, but I ended up being confused in which box I put a gear.
+Putting all gears in a larger box can acoid the problem and also easy to pack up.
+* Large hard boxes for organizing camping gear are necessary for me.
+I used to use cheap smaller boxes, but I always ended up getting confused about which box I put each item in.
+Putting all the gear in a larger box helps avoid that problem and also makes packing up much easier.